sergpythonist/pomodoro-work-timer/README.md

 ### Technologies:
 - Python 3;
-- libraries Tkinter and Math.
+- modules Tkinter and Math.

 ### You can run this project locally just do:
 - `git clone https://github.com/slychagin/pomodoro-work-timer.git`;